ika-rwth-aachen/ros2_calib/README.md

 ### Rosbag Requirements

-Your rosbag file (`.mcap` format) should contain the following topics:
+Your rosbag file (`.mcap` format, tested with Jazzy and Humble) should contain the following topics:

 **For LiDAR-to-Camera Calibration:**
 - **Camera topics**: `/camera/image_raw` or `/camera/image_rect`